-5.1 The image life of printed ink jet media in dark keeping conditions in typical office environments is pertinent to the end use of these materials.
-While natural aging is the most reliable method of assessing image stability, the length of time required makes this method impractical for most materials.
+5.1 Dark stability of printed ink jet media for specified periods of time is pertinent to the end use of these materials.
+While natural aging is the most reliable method of assessing image stability, the length of time required makes this practice impractical for most materials.
 As a result, accelerated tests often are used.
-This test practice is an accelerated short-term storage test that simulates long-term storage but at elevated temperatures.
-A room condition sample is also tracked to provide practical data.
-By measuring the time needed to obtain a predetermined color change at a variety of temperature conditions, the image life can be predicted using the Arrhenius method.
+This practice is an accelerated short-term storage practice that simulates long-term storage but at elevated temperature.
+It provides faster results and is intended to identify problems that may occur over extended time periods.
+A room condition sample also is tracked to provide practical data.
+Because testing is done at a single set of conditions, it is not intended to be a long-term predictor as achieved through Arrhenius testing.